Updated March 21, 2023

-MATLAB Functions are written with various lines of code which relate one variable with another variable and each output is related exactly to one particular input that forms an important part of any programming language.
+MATLAB Functions are written with various lines of code that relate one variable with another variable, and each output is related exactly to one particular input that forms an important part of any programming language.
 In MATLAB environment, they are stored in a certain file like script files, etc. They can accept more than one input argument and can also return more than one output argument.
 They operate on the defined variables in their predefined workspace, known as the local workspace.

 Types of Functions in MATLAB

 In Matlab, functions can be created or defined using the below syntax:

 function [o1,o2, ..., oN] = myfun(i1,i2,i3, ..., iN)

 Here my fun is the function name that accepts the input arguments i1,i2..iN and returns output o1,o2…on.
 The above statement should be first-line while declaring the function.
 There are some rules which need to be followed for valid function names and saving the function:

 - The function name, which begins with alphabets and can contain number, characters or underscores, are considered valid.